-Pay-per-click (PPC) is an advertising model that lets marketers place ads on an ad platform and pay the host of that platform every time their ad is clicked.
+Pay-per-click (PPC) is an advertising model that lets advertisers place ads on an advertisement platform and pay the host of the platform when their ad is clicked.

-The goal of a PPC ad is to lead the person viewing it to click through to the advertiser’s website or app, where that visitor can complete a valuable action, such as purchasing a product.
+The goal of the ad is to lead the user who clicks to the advertiser’s website or app, where the user can complete a valuable action such as purchasing a product.

-Search engines are incredibly popular advertising platforms.
-They allow you to display ads that are relevant to what users are searching for.
+Search engines are popular host platforms as they allow advertisers to display ads relevant to what users are searching for.

 How Paid Search Works

-Every time there is an ad spot on a search engine results page (SERP), an instantaneous auction takes place for the keyword.
+Every time there is an ad spot on a search engine results page (SERP), an auction takes place for the keyword instantaneously.

-A combination of multiple factors, including bid amount and the quality of the ad, decide the winner who will appear in the top spot of the SERP.
+A combination of multiple factors, including bid amount and the quality of the ad, decide the winner who will appear in the top position.

 To get involved in these auctions, advertisers use accounts on platforms like Google Ads to set up their ads and determine where and when they would like those ads to appear.